johnsiu2016/AAUHCA4JAwQJBQ4BBA0KCA/README.md

 # AAUHCA4JAwQJBQ4BBA0KCA
-This is a beanstalk worker that can scrape and store currency rate.

-This worker automatically reserves predefined job (see [Seed](#seed)), and scrapes currency rate from [xe.com](http://www.xe.com), and then it stores the rate into MongoDB.
+This is a beanstalk worker that get currency rate from [xe.com](http://www.xe.com), and then stores it into MongoDB.

 ## Requirements
 requires [Node.js](https://nodejs.org/) v4+ to run.